lenesk/sokolova.dk/README.md

 </style>

-## Online Danish language lessons in Zoom
+## Online Danish language lessons in Zoom with SokolovaDK (CVR-nr.: 41433876)

 <a class="btn" href="private-danish-language-lessons-online-in-zoom">Private lessons</a>